alordi/war/README.md

 - Project compiled in Netbeans 12.3

-- Executable Jar file located in releases
+- Executable Jar file located in Releases

 - To Run: need Java 11+